Tujt/COMS6998-gp-MoE/README.md

 # COMS6998-gp-MoE
 This is the groupwork of the course COMS6998 High-Performance Machine Learning in Columbia University, Spring 2025.
 The group Menbers are Tom, Layton and Andy.

+This project explores the integration of Mixture-of-Experts (MoE) architectures into a TinyLlama-based LLM to improve training efficiency without sacrificing performance.
+MoE models activate only a subset of the network’s parameters per input, enabling high-capacity modeling with reduced compute overhead.
+By applying sparse expert routing, we aim to build a more scalable model that is friendly to resource-constrained environments.

+Our goals are twofold:

+Evaluate whether a 1B-parameter MoE-enhanced TinyLlama can match or outperform its dense version on NER tasks.

+Investigate how optimization techniques like DeepSpeed ZeRO-3 and expert offloading can further reduce training costs and memory usage.

+To ensure valid evaluation, we fine-tune on AskNews-NER-v0, a curated dataset not seen during TinyLlama’s pretraining.
+This ensures improvements come from actual learning rather than memorization.

+We conduct head-to-head comparisons of dense and MoE variants under identical training setups, tracking both performance (e.g., F1-score) and efficiency metrics (e.g., GPU memory usage, convergence speed).
+Our findings aim to inform the design of smaller, deployable LLMs that remain performant even under tight resource constraints.

+This repository includes all code, training scripts, and configuration files for reproducing our experiments.

 ## Setup (Windows)
 1. Install conda
 2. Create conda env: `conda create --name <env> --file req.txt` or use set_up.sh by `./set_up.sh` (May need to use `chmod +x` first)